 Vivienne is on the Editorial Board of LexisNexis PSL (Competition).

-She has two children (ages 18 and 16) and, when she gets the time, she loves painting, photography and travel.
+She has two children and, when she gets the time, she loves painting, photography and theatre.

 Vivienne started her career in the London law firm, Stephenson Harwood.
 On further qualification as a New York Attorney, she moved to the Washington D.C. office of the leading New York firm, Winthrop, Stimson, Putnam & Roberts (now part of Pillsbury).
 There, she worked on US antitrust and merger clearance problems, as well as advising on a wide range of EU and trade law matters, spanning banking to environmental regulations, and lobbying on GATT/WTO issues.
 She helped establish the firm's Brussels office.